-Many diseases, including type 2 diabetes, cancer and high levels of fat in the blood, or hyperlipidemia, have been linked to obesity.
+Many diseases, including type 2 diabetes, cancer and hyperlipidemia, have been linked to obesity.
 The O'Rourke Laboratory, led by Dr. Robert W. O'Rourke, focuses on understanding the role adipose (fat) tissue plays in the development of obesity-related systemic metabolic diseases as well as cancer.
 Our research spans basic science and translational investigations closely aligned with Dr. O'Rourke's surgical practice treating patients with obesity—many of whom suffer from metabolic and inflammation-related disease.

 Current Research in the O'Rourke Lab

-Over one-third of the U.S. population is obese, and obesity raises one's risk of diabetes, cancer and other diseases.
-Bariatric surgery helps many patients lose weight, maintain weight loss and prevent or improve metabolic conditions.
-Still, despite high clinical efficacy, outcomes among patients vary greatly.
-The same holds true for less invasive weight loss interventions like diet and medication.
-Novel therapy for diabetes and other obesity-related metabolic diseases is therefore a critical need.
+Over one-third of the U.S. population is obese, and obesity raises the risk of diabetes, cancer and other diseases.
+Bariatric surgery helps many patients lose weight, maintain weight loss and prevent or improve metabolic conditions, but novel non-surgical therapies for diabetes and other obesity-related metabolic diseases are a critical need.

-The O'Rourke Research Laboratory has identified and continues to investigate a number of mechanisms and pathways involved in adipose tissue dysfunction, inflammation and metabolic disease.
-These involve macrophages and natural killer (NK) immune cells as well as the extracellular matrix, which is the supporting environment around cells.
-We are especially interested in how each of these cells and tissue components communicates adipocytes, the primary "fat" storage cells, within adipose tissue.
-We are interested in the signaling mechanisms and pathways adipocytes and cancer cells use to communicate in the context of certain types of cancer.
+The O'Rourke Research Laboratory has identified a number of mechanisms and pathways involved in adipose tissue dysfunction, inflammation and metabolic disease.
+These involve macrophages and natural killer (NK) immune cells as well as the extracellular matrix, the supporting environment around cells.
+We are especially interested in how each of these cells and tissue components communicates adipocytes, the primary fat storage cells, within adipose tissue.
+We are also interested in the signaling mechanisms and pathways adipocytes and cancer cells use to communicate in the context of certain types of cancer.

 Contributions to Science